It is with regret that you are reading this Missing Parcels & Undelivered Parcels FAQ.

 It is important that you read this Missing Parcel FAQ before contacting Wild As The Wind directly.
 It will save you a lot of time and effort, and will hopefully avert a lot of frustration, also.

-However, the advice given here has quickly resolved many issues relating to the vast majority of missing parcels, often without the need for contacting the Royal Mail directly, or even Wild As The Wind.
+The advice given here has quickly resolved the issues relating to the small number of parcels that go missing, often without the need for contacting the Royal Mail directly, or even Wild As The Wind.

 Wild As The Wind is dedicated to updating delivery information with every new insight obtained.
 This is being done to ensure that resolution remains as simple and straightforward as possible for you.